V4Fire/Core/src/core/data/README.md

 }
 ```

-But you allow to rewrite it in your subclass.
+You allow to rewrite it in your subclass.

 ```js
 import Provider, { provider } from 'core/provider';